russelljjarvis/ScienceAccessibility/paper.md

 While readability tools, such as Readable (https://www.webfx.com/tools/read-able/) and Upgoer5 (https://splasho.com/upgoer5/) currently exist to report on readability of text, they report the complexity of only a single document.
 In addition, these tools do not address complexity in a more academic-type setting.

 To address this, we created a tool that uses a data-driven approach to provide authors with insights into the readability of the entirety of their published scholarly work with regard to other text repositories.
-The tool first quantifies existing text repositories with varying complexity, and subsequently uses this output as a reference to contextualize the readability of user-selected written work.
+The tool first quantifies existing text repositories with varying complexity, and subsequently uses this output as a reference to show how the readability of user-selected written work compares to these other known resources.

 This tool also introduces one additional feature for readability comparison and improvement.
-It allows the entry of two author names to enable a compeitition as to whose text has the lowest average readability score.
-Public competitions can often incentivize good practices, and may be a fun and interactive tool to help improve readability scores over time.
+It allows the entry of two author names to enable a competition as to whose text has the lowest average readability score.
+Public competitions can often incentivize good practices, and this may be a fun and interactive tool to help improve readability scores over time.

 Ultimately, this tool will expand upon current readability metrics by computing a more detailed and comparative look at the complexity of written text.
 We hope that this will allow scientists and other experts to better monitor the complexity of their writing relative to other text types, leading to the creation of more accessible online material.
 And with hope, an improved global communication and understanding of complex topics.